Greece Assesses Damage From 6.3 Magnitude Quake - UrduPoint

 Greece Assesses Damage From 6.3 Magnitude Quake

-Engineers in central Greece on Thursday were assessing the damage from a strong 6.3 magnitude quake that injured at least 11 people, damaged scores of buildings and spread panic
+Engineers in central Greece on Thursday were assessing the damage from a strong 6.3 magnitude quake that injured at least 11 people, damaged hundreds of buildings and spread panic

-Athens (APP - UrduPoint / Pakistan Point News - 4th Mar, 2021 ) :Engineers in central Greece on Thursday were assessing the damage from a strong 6.3 magnitude quake that injured at least 11 people, damaged scores of buildings and spread panic.
+Athens, (APP - UrduPoint / Pakistan Point News - 4th Mar, 2021 ) :Engineers in central Greece on Thursday were assessing the damage from a strong 6.3 magnitude quake that injured at least 11 people, damaged hundreds of buildings and spread panic.

-The recovery work began as scores of people from the villages of Damasi and Mesochori, some 240 kilometres north of Athens, spent the night away from their homes after Wednesday's quake.
+The recovery work began as scores of people from the villages of Damasi and Mesochori, some 240 kilometres (149 miles) north of Athens, spent the night away from their homes after Wednesday's quake, many sleeping in their cars.

-Civil protection officials said tents had been set up at a local stadium for temporary accommodation, in addition to five hotels in the nearby town of Trikala and the main city of Larissa.
+Civil protection officials said tents had been set up at Damasi's outdoor stadium for temporary accommodation, in addition to five hotels in the nearby town of Trikala and the main city of Larissa.

 Repeated aftershocks have struck the area, including a strong 5.2 magnitude tremor on Wednesday evening.